 Saint Sophia’s festival brings the best of Greek food, drink and culture to the D.C. area.
-An annual tradition, the festival occurs the first weekend after Mother’s day and runs from Friday – Sunday.
+An annual tradition, the festival usually occurs the first weekend after Mother’s day and runs from Friday – Sunday.
 Fri-Sat 12:00 noon to 10:00 Pm and Sunday 12:00 noon to 7:00 PM.

 PLEASE NOTE: THIS YEAR OUR FESTIVAL WILL BE HELD ON COLUMBUS DAY WEEKEND October 9-11, 2015 (Fri-Sat 12:00 noon to 10:00 Pm and Sunday 12:00 noon to 7:00 PM).